Netcracker/KubeMarine/documentation/Maintenance.md

 Patches that upgrade thirdparties have the following identifiers:
 * `upgrade_crictl` - It upgrades the `/usr/bin/crictl` third-party, if necessary.
 * `upgrade_calico` - It upgrades the `/usr/bin/calicoctl` third-party as part of the Calico plugin upgrade.
+* `upgrade_etcdutl` - It upgrades the `/usr/bin/etcdutl` third-party as part of the Calico plugin upgrade.

 If the cluster is located in an isolated environment, it is possible to specify the custom paths to new thirdparties with a similar syntax as in the `cluster.yaml`